 Universal wastes contain harmful chemicals that can harm people, animals, or the environment.
 It is illegal to dispose of universal waste in the garbage.
 Universal wastes include:

-• Fluorescent light tubes and bulbs; energy star compact fluorescent light bulbs (CFLs); high intensity discharge (HID), metal halide, sodium, and neon bulbs; and other mercury-containing lamps.
-These lights contain mercury vapor that may be released to the environment when they are broken.
+- Fluorescent light tubes and bulbs; energy star compact fluorescent light bulbs (CFLs); high-intensity discharge (HID), metal halide, sodium, and neon bulbs; and other mercury-containing lamps.
+These lights contain mercury vapor that may be released into the environment when they are broken.
 Mercury is a toxic metal that can cause harm to people and animals, including nerve damage and birth defects.

-• Non-Empty aerosol cans that contain hazardous materials.
+- Non-empty aerosol cans that contain hazardous materials.
 Many products in aerosol cans are toxic and contain flammables as propellants for products like paint.
-If your aerosol can is labeled with works like toxic or flammable, then don't put it in the trash unless it is completely empty.
+Don't put aerosol cans labeled with words like "toxic" or "flammable" in the trash unless they are empty.

 Medical Waste